Maximum-Security Cook County Jail Inmates Pledge To Change Ways And Help Fight Violence In Chicago: Inside Victor Woods' Unorthodox Approach

 CHICAGO (CBS) — In an unorthodox approach to fighting violence in Chicago, a motivational speaker is taking a message directly to the maximum-security inmates at the Cook County Jail.

-As CBS 2’s Jermont Terry reported, the approach involves people accused of committing crimes being motivated to try to stop them.READ MORE: Bronzeville Woman Pays Plumber To Fix Sewage Backup, Only To Find Out It Was On City Property
+As CBS 2’s Jermont Terry reported, the approach involves people accused of committing crimes being motivated to try to stop them.READ MORE: Chicago School Board To Discuss 2022 Budget Proposal Wednesday; Teachers Union Demands Redo To Help Students With Trauma

 Chicago is a world-class city.
 But as we all know well, it’s a city in crisis.